travelens/armidale-2022/src/content/post/1-rydges.md

 ---
 [Rydges Armidale](https://www.rydges.com/accommodation/regional-nsw/armidale/) is Armidale’s premier 4.5 star hotel, offering stylish accommodation, warm professional service and delicious cuisine at Azka Restaurant or Wine & Tapas Bar.

-We decided to have a lavish dinner at the restaurant.
-I had the beef ribs, and Lyn had the barramundi.
+We decided to have a lavish dinner at the Azka restaurant.
+I had the beef ribs, and Lyn had the salmon.
 After that, we had sticky date pudding for dessert.

+Felt like a whale afterwards.
+Sorry for the bad photos, these are all taken on my ancient iPhone.